PDAL/PDAL/doc/stages/writers.copc.rst

 filesource_id
   The file source id number to use for this file (a value between 0 and 65535 - 0 implies "unassigned") [Default: 0]

+pipeline
+  Write a JSON representation of the running pipeline as a VLR.

+vlrs
+    Add VLRS specified as json.
+See `VLRs`_ above for details.

 .. include:: writer_opts.rst